 - Sub-Networks will be solely held responsible for the promotional actions or omissions of their sub-publishers, as if those actions or omissions were their own.
 Any violation of any of the rules of this Code of Conduct committed by a sub-publisher shall be treated as a violation committed by the corresponding Sub-Network.

 - When reporting traffic and sales back to the Commission Factory network, Sub-Networks must use the Unique ID Parameter to identify the sub-publisher and the domain, to inform Commission Factory of the sub-publisher URL that drove the sale.

 - Commission Factory will have absolute discretion over any sub-publisher promoting advertisers via a Sub-Network and reserves the right to suspend or block individual sub-publishers from promoting Commission Factory’s advertisers.

 - No Sub-Sub-Network relationships are allowed.

 Publishers cooperate fully in the resolution of issues and disputes

-- Publisher ceases an activity immediately if requested to do so by Awin or an Advertiser
+- Publishers ceases an activity immediately if requested to do so by Commission Factory or an Advertiser.

-Publishers comply with the spirit of Tech Code of Conduct
+Publishers comply with the spirit of this Code of Conduct

-- Publishers realise this Code of Conduct is not exhaustive and they do not breach the spirit of the Code of Conduct.
+- Publishers realize this Code of Conduct is not exhaustive and they do not breach the spirit of the Code of Conduct.